why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/bluetooth.md

 ## Pairing a Bluetooth device across different operating systems

-### Shared chipset for wifi and bluetooth functionalities
+### Shared chipset for Wi-Fi and bluetooth functionalities
 Some machines -- especially laptops -- feature a single chip handling both wireless and bluetooth connections.
 Certain Linux drivers have a hard time communicating with microcontrollers using this architecture.
 This means that you may run into issues when trying to pair up or connect a bluetooth device.
 If this is the case:

 1. Turn off all network connections (enable "Fly mode", represented with an airplane icon in most Linux desktop environments.)